Getting started

 For the versions earlier than 4.x.x (including on-premises ones), please follow this instruction.

-You may wish to view all members of your Organization in a spreadsheet format.
-The best way to achieve this is to have an orderly sequential list of members in CSV form usable in MS Excel, LibreOffice Calc, Google Sheets, Numbers for MacOS and similar software.
+The best way to achieve this is to export a structured CSV file that can be opened in MS Excel, LibreOffice Calc, Google Sheets, Numbers for macOS, and similar applications.

 How to export to CSV